FlorinBD/aa-mirror-rs/README.md

 [![Discord](https://img.shields.io/discord/1358047273434615968?style=for-the-badge&logo=discord&logoColor=white&label=Discord&labelColor=%235865F2&color=%231825A2)](https://discord.gg/c7JKdwHyZu)

 ## About
-This project is a DIY proxy tool that bridges a wireless Android phone with a USB-connected car head unit to enable the use of Android Auto.
+This project is a DIY AA mirror tool that bridges a wireless Android phone with a USB-connected car head unit to enable the use of Android Auto.
-Originally derived from the [WirelessAndroidAutoDongle](https://github.com/nisargjhaveri/WirelessAndroidAutoDongle) project (specifically as a replacement for its `aawgd` component), it has since evolved into an independent and self-contained solution with its own development direction.
+Originally derived from the [aa-proxy-rs](https://github.com/aa-proxy/aa-proxy-rs) it has since evolved into an independent and self-contained solution with its own development direction.

 The project initially focused on supporting the Raspberry Pi, but has since grown to include other platforms as well.